One (Hen), One (Mia), One (Heis)

 4.3.2 The Second Woe.
 The sixth angel sounded and the second woe fell upon the earth (Revelation 9:13-11:14).
 Each woe was separate and distinct regarding the events happening.
 A third of mankind died from the plagues of the second woe.
 Then the Rainbow Angel appeared with a little book and John ate the little book.

 4.3.4 Precise Time.
 The term one (μία) may describe a particular time.
-The third woe produced one day (μιᾷ ἡμέρᾳ) in which Babylon will be destroyed (Revelation 18:8–compare 2 Peter 3:8–thousand years; see also 23,000 thousand falling in one day (μιᾷ ἡμέρᾳ)).
-God very precise that the judgment fell upon Babylon in one hour (μιᾷ ὥρᾳ) (Revelations 18:10).
+The third woe produced one day (μιᾷ ἡμέρᾳ) in which Babylon will be destroyed (Revelation 18:8–compare 2 Peter 3:8–thousand years; see also 1 Corinthians 10:8, where 23,000 thousand fell in one day (μιᾷ ἡμέρᾳ)).
+God was very precise that the judgment fell upon Babylon in one hour (μιᾷ ὥρᾳ) (Revelation 18:10).
 Babylon shows that God can destroy over the course of a day, but the judgment itself falls in one hour, using very precise time (compare Matthew 24:36; Mark 13:32).

 One (Heis) (εἷς)